link to lyrics, sheet music, and audio files

 You might think how, historically, people often began grand ventures "in the name of the Father, the Son, and the Holy Spirit."
 Think of some Cinemascope Columbus setting off with his three ships!
 But here's the point of "Morning Prayer": God is willing to walk with us through ventures much less grand.
 In fact, God wants to help us through all of our Tuesday-Wednesday-Thursday lives.

-I've heard that people especially like the book of Psalms.
-One possible reason is how the psalms voice such honest emotions and wrestlings.
-Many of them were written by David (of David and Goliath fame) who went on to flee for his life from King Saul.
+The Psalms often voice honest emotions and wrestlings.
+Many of them were written by David (of David and Goliath fame) who went on to flee for his life from King Saul, before himself becoming King of Israel.
 Talk about ups and downs!

-David, whatever his victories and failures, had a relationship with God.
+David had a deep relationship with God.
 He brought to God what was on his mind—and in that, he is a role model for faith.
 What I admire, too, is how nearly all of the psalms—even those expressing fear—turn to praise God.
 Psalm 8, a happy psalm, is bookended with the same exclamation of praise to God.
 But, you will also find praise and thanks to God in Psalm 22—which begins with a sense of abandonment.

 Have you ever had occasion to be seasick?
 Years ago, I was on a large boat, crossing a nasty North Sea.
 It was so nasty that disposable foil-lined cartons were conveniently placed for passengers throughout the ship.
 The halls down below were all shifting, and smelling bad, and no one could walk in a straight line, except the seasoned Norwegian sailors who seemed much too cheerful.
 Anyway, we had hours of this to face, and the best we could do was to wrap in blankets, huddle in lounge chairs on deck, and look, look, look out at the horizon.
 The horizon was stable, and focusing on that was what we needed.